CompNet/NaNet/README.md

 # Data
-The raw dataset was manually for bande dessinée [Thorgal](https://en.wikipedia.org/wiki/Thorgal).
-The files produced by the scripts (graphs, plots, tables...) can be obtained by running these scripts, but they are also directly available on [Zenodo](https://doi.org/10.5281/zenodo.6395874).
+The raw dataset was manually constituted based on bande dessinée [Thorgal](https://en.wikipedia.org/wiki/Thorgal).
+The output files (graphs, plots, tables...) can be obtained by running the scripts, but they are also directly available on [Zenodo](https://doi.org/10.5281/zenodo.6395874).

 ![ThorgalStaticNet](/data/Thorgal/network.svg)